Sweet Dog

 Spot the predictable contexts

-For two or three days, simply note WHEN your dog shakes off: on waking, after rain or a bath, when the harness or coat comes off.
-You're not stepping in yet.
+For a few days, simply note when your dog shakes off: on waking, after rain or a bath, when the harness or coat comes off.
+You’re not stepping in yet, you’re observing.

 2